How to watch every Star Wars movie and TV show online in chronological order

-Happy (almost) May the 4th!
-With a whole bunch of new Star Wars movies and TV shows coming soon, now would be a good time to dive into every existing Star Wars movie and TV show.
-Especially as they're all available to stream on Disney Plus, from the original trilogy right up to The Rise of Skywalker and The Mandalorian (with Clone Wars spinoff The Bad Batch arriving next week, May 4 to be precise).
+Happy May the 4th!
+Star Wars day is the perfect time to dive into every existing Star Wars movie and TV show, especially as they're all available to stream on Disney Plus.
+Here's how they line up from the original trilogy right up to The Rise of Skywalker and The Mandalorian -- complete with Clone Wars spinoff The Bad Batch, streaming today.

 Whether you've never seen them before or can recite them line by line, here's how to check out every canon Star Wars movie, prequel, spinoff and TV show in chronological order (including alternatives like Amazon, iTunes, Google Play and YouTube if you prefer to rent or buy video on-demand rather than subscribe to Disney's streaming service).